One Day In Oxford England Itinerary

 Weston Library

-The Weston Library initially opened in 1946 as the New Bodleian Library.
-In 2015, it was given a major renovation and re-christained as the Weston Library by Prince William.
+The Weston Library first opened in 1946 as the New Bodleian Library.
+After a major renovation, it was re-named in 2015 by Prince William.

-The Weston Library is free to visit.
-It also has miles of books and some precious treasures.
-You’ll find a copy of the Gutenberg Bible, manuscripts from famous authors, and the Oscar Wild’s infamous court summons.
-Wild was the novelist who was put on trial for “gross indecency” in 1895.
+The Weston is free to visit and houses miles of books along with priceless treasures.
+Inside you’ll find a Gutenberg Bible, manuscripts from famous authors, and even Oscar Wilde’s 1895 court summons for “gross indecency.”

 Divinity School